mrpositron/wandb_tutorial/README.md

 ## 3. Start to track metrics.

-Different metrics like loss, accuracy can be easily done with `wandb.log()` comamnd.
+Different metrics like loss, accuracy can be easily done with `wandb.log()` command.
 For example,

 ```
 wandb.log({'accuracy': train_acc, 'loss': train_loss})